-There were no contracts or arrangements or transactions entered into during the financial year ended March 31, 2024, which were not at arm's length basis.
+There were no contracts or arrangements or transactions entered into with related parties during the financial year ended March 31, 2025, which were not at arm's length basis.

 2. Details of material contracts or arrangements or transactions at arm's length basis: